apache/flink/docs/dev/table/streaming/match_recognize.md

 * Extracting time attributes - there is currently no possibility to get a time attribute for subsequent time-based operations.
 * `MATCH_RECOGNIZE` is supported only for SQL.
 There is no equivalent in the Table API.
 * Aggregations:
   * distinct aggregations are not supported.
-Moreover if specified it will be silently dropped unfortunately.